duosecurity/duo_confluence/README.md

 # Appendix: Building manually

-Jars and templates for duo_confluence are located in the etc directory.
+Jars and templates are located in the etc directory.
 If you'd prefer to build your own jars, here is how to do it.
 The plugin jar must be rebuilt if you want to customize the Duo authentication page.